rust-lang/rfcs/text/3127-trim-paths.md

 ### `--remap-path-scope`: configure the scope of path remapping

-When the `--remap-path-prefix` option is passed to rustc then source path prefixes in all output will be affected.
+When the `--remap-path-prefix` option is passed to rustc, source path prefixes in all output will be affected by default.
 The `--remap-path-scope` argument can be used in conjunction with `--remap-path-prefix` to determine paths in which output context should be affected.
 This flag accepts a comma-separated list of values and may be specified multiple times.
 The valid scopes are:

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
-- `debuginfo` - apply remappings to debug information, wherever they may be written to
+- `diagnostics` - apply remappings to printed compiler diagnostics
 - `unsplit-debuginfo` - apply to remappings to debug information only when they are written to compiled executables or libraries, but not when they are in split files
-- `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files when `split-debuginfo=packed` or `unpacked`.
-Does nothing when debuginfo is embedded with the compiled executables or libraries
+- `split-debuginfo` - apply remappings to debug information only when they are written to split debug information files, but not in compiled executables or libraries
-- `diagnostics` - apply remappings to printed compiler diagnostics
+- `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files.
+Does nothing when these files are not generated.

+Debug information are written to split files when the separate codegen option `-C split-debuginfo=packed` or `unpacked` (whether by default or explicitly set).

 ## Cargo